multiversx/mx-sdk-dapp/README.md

 ## React Native support

-We are aware that there are projects out there that would like to use this library to allow users to seamlessly authenticate with xPortal Mobile Wallet.
+We are aware that there are projects out there that would like to use this library to allow users to seamlessly authenticate with the xPortal App.

 You can use this library for its utility functions, like "formatAmount, parseAmount", mnemonic words list or its constants.